-SchoolTutoring Academy’s tutoring programs for Bethlehem students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Bethlehem, New York students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Bethlehem, New York, is located within the Bethlehem Central School District.
 The district is made up of six elementary schools, one middle school, and a high school that was recently named one of “America’s Best High Schools” by Newsweek.
 Bethlehem’s curricula in all other classes, including the arts, social studies, and science, are based on the New York State Learning standards, which the state of New York adopted in 1996 and revised in 2005.